Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Evaluation and Application

 \textbf{AUROC (Area Under the Receiver Operating Characteristic curve)}.
 This metric quantifies the likelihood that a classifier will assign higher scores to ID samples compared to OOD samples.
 An elevated AUROC value is indicative of superior model performance, signifying an enhanced ability to distinguish between ID and OOD instances.
 Consequently, a higher value is desirable.

 \textbf{AUPR (Area under the Precision-Recall curve)}.
 This metric is pertinent when the ID class is considered the positive class and is particularly valuable in the context of imbalanced class distributions.
 It assesses the balance between precision and recall, with a higher AUPR value indicating superior model performance.
-Therefore, a greater AUPR value is desirable.

 \textbf{FPR@95 (False Positive Rate at 95\% True Positive Rate)}.
 This metric delineates the false positive rate (FPR) at the juncture where the true positive rate (TPR) reaches 95\%.
 It essentially gauges the proportion of OOD samples erroneously identified as ID, thus providing insight into the model's propensity for false alarms at a high sensitivity threshold.
 A reduced FPR@95\% TPR is indicative of a model's enhanced specificity in correctly flagging OOD samples while maintaining high sensitivity towards ID samples.
 Therefore, a lower value is desirable.